XtromAI/Airsoft-Display/docs/display/sh1107-efficiency.md

 # SH1107 Display Driver Efficiency Recommendations

+> **STATUS:** Reference document - These are potential optimizations to consider after core functionality is complete.
+> See [../PROJECT-STATUS.md](../PROJECT-STATUS.md) for current implementation status.

 This document outlines strategies to improve the efficiency of the SH1107 display driver for the Raspberry Pi Pico Airsoft project.

 ## 1. Partial/Dirty Region Updates